Zadar · Croatia

 Where to Stay in Zadar 2026 | Best Areas + Hotel Map

 Zadar is Dalmatia's underrated gem - ancient Roman ruins, Venetian architecture, and Hitchcock-approved sunsets, without Dubrovnik's crowds or prices.
 The compact Old Town peninsula has the famous Sea Organ and Sun Salutation installations.
-It's the gateway to Kornati Islands, Krka and Plitvice waterfalls, and has Croatia's second-largest airport.
+It's the gateway to Kornati Islands, Krka and Plitvice waterfalls, and has one of Croatia's busiest airports.
 Perfect for culture, islands, and authenticity.

 Editor's Pick for First-Timers